Ladbroke Grove to Kensington palace

 Upon leaving 'Ottolenghi', not too far up the road is a special little chocolatier called 'Melt'.
 If we're lucky we might be able to see them making the chocolates but also more importantly - we will definitely taste some -.
 Leaving Portobello road, we soon find ourselves in the very up-market Notting Hill and the vibe seems to have changed a little, a little fancier one might say.

 Dripping in flowers and crammed with Churchill memorabilia, The Churchill Arms is one of London’s most recognizable and famous watering holes.
 Built in 1750, the pub was frequented by Churchill’s grandparents.
 We will wet our whistle here with a local real ale or glass of wine.

-To end off the tour we will slowly walk up to the very grand Kensington Palace where the royals reside.
+To end off the tour we will slowly walk down to the very grand, Kensington Palace Gardens also known as - billionaires row -.
 We will finally open up the box of delights from 'Ottolenghi' and finish the tour there.

 Our first stop will be at 'Liberté Chérie' where we will meet the owner who is a very charming Frenchman called Charles.
 Here we will try some of his Anzac cookies and will also learn about his ethos towards zero waste (whilst all of this is being spoken in his incredible French accent).

 Slowly strolling down Portobello road, we will come across a small but vibrant street food market.
 Here we will try a delicious Venezuelan street food called an Arepa from 'Papelón'.
 Traditionally made from white ground 'corn' and cooked on a round griddle called 'budare'.The Arepa is a staple in Venezuela.